Connor-Madden/PeachInterfaces/README.md

    - Click the **crimson red** button to remove a clothing item.
    - Click the **bright red** button to exit the application.

-## Upcoming Features (Backlog)
+## Upcoming Features

 ### Iteration 2:
-- Upgrade the user interface for better usability and aesthetics
+- Upgrade the user interface for better usability and aesthetics (Todo)
-- Display images of catalogue items
+- Display images of catalogue items (Todo)
-- Implement search and filter functionality
+- Implement search and filter functionality (In Progress)
 - **Authentication system:**
-  - Log in
+  - Log in (Todo)
-  - Log out
+  - Log out (Todo)

 ### Iteration 3:
-- Further enhance the interface to make it visually appealing
+- Further enhance the interface to make it visually appealing (Backlog)
-- Add product details pages
+- Add product details pages (Backlog)
-- Implement "show similar items" feature
+- Implement "show similar items" feature (Backlog)

 ## Contributors
 - Rayan Alam | Front-End Lead